Best Car Insurance

 There are budget providers along with the better-known household names of insurance companies.
 You can also opt for a more affordable type of policy rather than comprehensive car insurance, which is pricier.
 With such a wide selection of policies and companies on the market, you're bound to find something that suits you.

-Short for Compulsory Third Party Insurance, this is the mandatory insurance you must purchase before you’re legally allowed to register a car.
-In NSW, you need to independently select and buy your CTP, compared to other states in Australia, where it’s included in the cost of your registration.
+Compulsory Third Party Insurance, known as green slip in NSW, is the mandatory insurance you must purchase before you’re legally allowed to register a car.
+In NSW, you need to independently select and buy your CTP, whereas it’s included in the cost of your registration in other Australian states.

 Having CTP car insurance means that if you get into an accident and the other driver sustains injuries, you won’t be held liable.
 Also, it will cover hospital expenses for the other party.
 It covers personal injury only.
 Your green slip won’t cover damage caused to property – namely, your car or another person’s car.

-In NSW, there are five licensed greenslip providers to choose from: AAMI, Allianz, GIO, NRMA Insurance and QBE.
-In Canberra, there are four providers: NRMA, GIO, AAMI and APIA.
-In South Australia, there are also four: AAMI, Allianz, QBE and SGIC.
+In NSW, there are five licensed green slip providers to choose from: AAMI, Allianz, GIO, NRMA Insurance and QBE.
+In ACT, there are four providers: NRMA, GIO, AAMI and APIA.
+In SA, there are also four: AAMI, Allianz, QBE and SGIC.

-CTP Insurance is included in the cost of registration for the following states and territories: Victoria, Queensland, Western Australia, Tasmania and the Northern Territory.
+CTP Insurance is included in the cost of registration for the following states and territories: VIC, QLD, WA, TAS and the NT.

-Third Party Property Damage Insurance: The lowest level of optional cover · See All
+Third Party Property Damage Car Insurance: The lowest level of optional cover · See all

 Not to be confused with Compulsory Third Party, this is the most basic level of optional cover.
 Third Party Property Damage insures against damage caused to another vehicle, by you.
 It doesn’t protect you against theft or damage caused to your car.